The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 # Level 50-53:

-At level 50, you gain access to Kassatsu which grants you an extra mudra stack that will do extra damage.
+At level 50, you gain access to Kassatsu which grants you an extra Mudra stack that will do extra damage.
 This should always be used on either Raiton for single-target or Doton for multi-target until level 76 when it gets upgraded.\
 \
 At 52, you gain access to Hakke Mujinsatsu, which is a second hit in your AoE combo, so use this comboed with Death Blossom in fights with three or more targets.